hearSmart/front-end-code-challenge/README.md

 - Unit/e2e tests

 ### Restrictions
-- Use Angular 6
+- Use Angular 6 or Vue.js
-- You may use any JS libraries you want
+- You may use any JS/TS libraries you want
 - You may not use any CSS frameworks